← Back to Blog

 The math is simple.
 If you get 30 reviews a month and each response takes 5 minutes to write thoughtfully, that is 2.5 hours every month just on review responses.
 For a multi-location business with 100+ reviews a month, it becomes a part-time job.

-That is why most businesses either ignore reviews entirely or resort to copy-paste templates that sound robotic and impersonal.
+That is why most businesses either ignore reviews entirely or resort to repeated templates that sound robotic and impersonal.
 Neither option is good.
-Ignoring reviews costs you revenue (remember that 12% number).
-And generic responses are almost as bad because customers can spot a template from a mile away.
+Ignoring reviews costs trust, and generic responses are almost as bad because customers can spot a template from a mile away.

-AI-powered review response tools like TitanReply solve this problem by generating unique, personalized responses to every review in seconds.
-The AI reads the review, understands the sentiment and specific issues mentioned, and writes a response that matches your brand voice and tone.
+Tools like TitanReply solve this problem by drafting a specific response for each review.
+The system reads the review, identifies the sentiment and specific issues mentioned, and prepares a response that matches your brand voice and tone.

 The key difference between AI responses and templates is specificity.
 When a customer writes about their experience with your Saturday brunch, the AI response will mention the brunch.
 When someone complains about parking, the AI addresses parking.
 Each response feels like it was written by a real person who actually read the review, because the AI actually did.